 LWCBMN water samples are analysed for total phosphorus concentration.
-The analysis of a sample for total phosphorus (TP) is a two-step procedure involving first the chemical digestion/conversion of all P forms to orthophosphate ( $PO_4^{3-}$ ) followed by the analysis of the concentration of $PO_4^{3-}$ .
+The analysis of a sample for total phosphorus (TP) is a two-step procedure involving first the chemical digestion/conversion of all P forms to orthophosphate (PO_4^{3-}) followed by the analysis of the concentration of PO_4^{3-} .
 The digestion procedure is patterned after USGS Water-Resources Investigations Report 03-4174.
-The concentration of $PO_4^{3-}$ in the sample was determined following Murphy & Riley (1962).
+The concentration of PO_4^{3-} in the sample was determined following Murphy & Riley (1962).
 The result of this analytical method is determination of unfiltered total phosphorus in mg/L.

 Laboratory analysis on LWCBMN water samples was conducted in partnership with Dr. Nora Casson at her laboratory at the University of Winnipeg.
 Quality assurance of laboratory methods for the determination of total phosphorus was completed on samples sent from Proficiency Testing Canada.
 Proficiency testing allows us to assess the quality of our results as compared to the results of other laboratories across the country.
-We received an excellent passing grade of 92/100 (with anything over 70/100 considered "passing") on our laboratory analysis method in November 2023.
+We received excellent passing grades of 92/100 in November 2023 and 94/100 in May 2024, further highlighting the consistency and accuracy of our laboratory methods.